-2. Always read and follow the safety and usage recommendations provided by outdoor power equipment manufacturers.
+- 2. Always read and follow the safety and usage recommendations provided by the manufacturer.
 Never disable safety features.
-Practice how to operate equipment before you need it.
-Follow all recommended safety measures on the product as well as in the owner's manual.

-3. Have the right fuel on hand and charge batteries ahead of bad weather.
-Most gasoline-powered equipment uses E10 or less fuel and most manufacturers recommend adding a fuel stabilizer.
+Practice how to operate equipment before you need it. - 3.
+Have the right fuel on hand and charge batteries ahead of bad weather.
 Fuel that is more than 30 days old may phase separate and cause running problems, so it's important to purchase fuel just ahead of a storm.
 Store fuel safely and only use an approved fuel container.
-Only use manufacturer-recommended batteries.

-4. Pay attention to your energy level and health.
+Only use manufacturer-recommended batteries. - 4.
+Pay attention to your energy level and health.
 Preparation for bad weather, a power outage and storm cleanup can be taxing.
-Do not operate power equipment when tired or overly fatigued.
-Drink plenty of water and take regular breaks.
-Always use safety gear such as chaps, gloves, eye protection and hearing protection when operating equipment.
+Do not operate power equipment when fatigued.
+Always use safety gear such as chaps, gloves, eye protection and hearing protection when operating equipment. - 5.
+Always keep children and pets away from operating outdoor power equipment.